michaelhush/M-LOOP/docs/tutorials.rst

 Tutorials
 =========

 Here we provide some tutorials on how to use M-LOOP.
-M-LOOP is flexible and can be customized with a variety of :ref:`options <sec-examples>` and :ref:`sec-interfaces`.
+M-LOOP is flexible and can be customized with a variety of :ref:`options <sec-examples>` and :ref:`interfaces <sec-interfaces>`.
 Here we provide some basic tutorials to get you up and started as quick as possible.

 There are two different approaches to using M-LOOP:

 1. You can execute M-LOOP from a command line (or shell) and configure it using a text file.
 2. You can use M-LOOP as a :ref:`python API <sec-api>`.

 If you have a standard experiment, that is operated by LabVIEW, Simulink or some other method, then your should use option 1 and follow the :ref:` first tutorial <sec-standard-experiment>`.
-If your experiment is operated using python, you should consider using option 2 as it will give you more flexibility.
-In which case, look at the :ref:`second tutorial <sec-python-experiment>`.
+If your experiment is operated using python, you should consider using option 2 as it will give you more flexibility and control, in which case, look at the :ref:`second tutorial <sec-python-experiment>`.

 .. _sec-standard-experiment: